WRMilling/git-stp/README.md

 Run `sudo make install` which will install the git-stp file to the /usr/local/bin directory.

+If you would rather install it yourself just move the git-stp file into a direcory on your `$PATH` and make sure it is executable.

 ### Configuration

 You can create a `.test.cmd` file at the root of your git project tree which specifies the testing command for your project, otherwise `rake` is assumed.